 -How many miles of trails?
 There are approximately 25 miles of trails from the farm (some are marked, some are not).
 You will also find 15 miles of marked trails at nearby Buzzard Swamp, 38 miles of marked trails at the nearby Spring Creek Equestrian Trail System, 12 miles of marked trails at nearby Cook Forest Bridle Trails, and 20 miles of marked trails at the nearby Clarion River Tract.

 -What is the trail footing like?
 All trails have at least one rocky section.
 Most horses are happiest with at least front shoes/boots.
 Four shoes/boots are best.
 I keep 4 shoes on my horses.
+It would be discouraging to not be able to ride because your horse has a stone bruise.

 -Are maps available?
 A map is available for Buzzard Swamp, Spring Creek Equestrian Trails, Clarion River Tract, and several trails leaving from the farm.